MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wificxpoweroffload/nf-wificxpoweroffload-wifipoweroffloadgetadapter.md

 ## -returns

-Returns the NETADAPTER object that represents the Wi-Fi adapter for this power offload.
+Returns the NETADAPTER object that represents the WiFiCx net adapter for this power offload.

 ## -remarks